11 reasons why I love counselling and why you should never be embarrassed about going

 Am I about to reveal that the ‘travel blogger’ dream is all a lie and in reality I’m actually really unhappy?
 Can you now finally be released from the social media pressures of ‘insta fame’ and all the happiness it’s deemed to deliver you?

-Well, whilst I’m not here to deliver some shocking news about my mental state (i’m doing great), I’m here as ever to remind you that every single person on this planet has problems, worries and has things they struggle to deal with.
+Whilst I’m not here to deliver some shocking news about my mental state (i’m doing great), I’m simply here as ever to remind you that every single person on this planet has problems, worries and has things they struggle to deal with.
 Whether that’s physically, mentally or emotionally.
 Including myself.

 It’s completely normal.